3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/db-functions.md

 example, if the `id` array is very large and covers a significant portion of the table, it may be more efficient to use the single-`id` version or delete entries in smaller batches.

-The following example demonstrates how to create a custom function to delete all buildings from the 3DCityDB using the single-`id` version of `delete_feature`:
+The example below demonstrates how to create a custom function to delete all buildings from the 3DCityDB using the single-`id` version of `delete_feature`:

 ```sql